 Review, 11: 47--78 (Spring 2009).

-- "Recruitment into Managed Courts during Political Chaos: Japan in the
+- J. Mark Ramseyer & Eric Rasmusen, "Recruitment into Managed Courts during Political Chaos:

 35: 329-345 (June 2007).

-- "Norms in Law and Economics" (with Richard McAdams), Handbook of
+- "Norms and the Law," (with Richard McAdams)

-Auctions" in the BE Press journal, Advances in Theoretical Economics,
+Auctions," in the BE Press journal, Advances in Theoretical

 Vol. 6: No. 1, Article 7 (2006).

-- "The Case for Managed Judges: Learning from Japan after the Political
+- J. Mark Ramseyer & Eric Rasmusen, "The Case for Managed Judges: Learning from Japan after the